alissa-huskey/python-class/docs/setup-version-control.md

 2. On the left side-nav click the second icon down: ![fork](assets/code-branch.png) **Version Control**.

-3. At the top of the new left-most pane, click the button that says "Connect to..."
+3. At the top of the new left-most pane, click the button that says **Connect to...**

 4. It will ask you to Connect to Github.
-Click the button that says "Connect Repl.it to your GitHubAccount"
+Click the button that says **Connect Repl.it to your GitHubAccount**

-5. A new page will appear titled "Install & Authorize Repl.it Online IDE".
+5. A new page will appear titled **Install & Authorize Repl.it Online IDE**.
    Click Save.

 6. The new window will close and you'll be back at your repl.
-Click the "Connect to..." button again.
+Click the **Connect to...** button again.

-7. A dialog will appear titled "Create a new GitHub repository".
-Choose a repo name (perhaps "python-class"?) and click "Create GitHub repository".
+7. A dialog will appear titled **Create a new GitHub repository**.
+Choose a repo name (perhaps "python-class"?) and click **Create GitHub repository**.

 Part 3: Update the Repl.it Github Authorization